szczyglis-dev/py-gpt/docs/source/plugins.rst

     $ sudo snap connect pygpt:docker docker:docker-daemon

-**Python interpreter:** PyGPT includes the ``Python/OS`` tool for real-time Python and IPython execution.
-Click the ``<>`` icon above the input field to open the Python/OS window.
-You can also open it from the main menu: ``Tools -> Python / OS``.
-Alternatively, enable split-screen mode and open ``Python/OS`` in the second view column, or add it as a tool to a tab.
-Code input/output is mirrored to this window when ``Connect to the Python/OS window`` is enabled (default: enabled).
-The window keeps up to 30 input/output blocks by default; set ``Max interpreter window entries`` to ``0`` for no limit.
-Additionally, you can request the model to retrieve contents from the interpreter window output.
+**Python/OS window:** PyGPT includes the ``Python/OS`` tool for real-time Python and IPython execution.
+Click the ``<>`` icon above the input field to open it, use ``Tools -> Python / OS``, or pin it in a split/output tab.
+Code input/output is mirrored to this window when ``Connect to the Python/OS window`` is enabled.
+The same ``Use IPython`` setting controls manual execution from this window, so the UI and model-facing tool set use the same interpreter mode.

 .. image:: images/v2_interpreter_icon.png
    :width: 600